 4.2 Paragraphs 11.a., 11.b. and 11.c. require three interdependent calculations or components that when added together equals the amount of the reporting entity’s admitted adjusted gross DTAs.
 Each of the calculations starts with the total of the reporting entity’s adjusted gross DTAs, and determines the amount of such adjusted gross DTAs that can be admitted under that part.
 For example, the consideration of existing temporary differences in the calculation of admitted adjusted gross DTAs under paragraph 11.a., does not prevent the reconsideration of the same temporary differences in the paragraph 11.b.i. calculation.
 However, to avoid duplication of admitted adjusted gross DTAs when adding the three parts together, the amount of admitted adjusted gross DTAs under paragraph 11.a. must be subtracted from the amount of adjusted gross DTAs in the paragraph 11.b.i. calculation.
 Similarly, the amount of admitted adjusted gross DTAs under paragraphs 11.a. and 11.b. must be subtracted from the total adjusted gross DTAs in the paragraph 11.c. calculation.

+For illustrations of the paragraph 11 DTA admission calculations see Questions 4.16-4.25.

 4.9 – Exposed - IP comment letter recommendation:

 4.9 The amount of admitted adjusted gross DTAs under paragraph 11.b.i., is limited to the amount that the reporting entity expects to realize within the applicable period as determined using the applicable Realization Threshold Limitation Table following the balance sheet date.
 See Question 6 for a further discussion of the meaning of “expected to be realized.”
+See Question 4.2 regarding the amount of adjusted gross DTAs considered in the paragraph 11.b.i. calculation.
 The amount of admitted adjusted gross DTAs under the paragraph 11.a. calculation is subtracted from the amount of adjusted gross DTAs under paragraph 11.b.i., to prevent the counting of the same admitted adjusted gross DTAs more than once.
 If the reporting entity expects to realize an amount of adjusted gross DTAs under paragraph 11.b.i. that is equal to or less than the admitted adjusted gross DTAs calculated under paragraph 11.a., then the resulting admitted adjusted gross DTAs under paragraph 11.b.i. will be zero.

 Paragraph 4.13 - IP comment letter recommendation